WillaG-E/Final-Project-Database-System-Willa-G-E/README.md

             duration_minutes: less prioritized/important compared to rating and revenue
             production_company: could be useful, but would significantly increase the memory footprint in the Hash Tables
             quote: more suited for searching through unique strings with a full-text search engine than a structured B+ Tree

 Any known limitations or issues
+      Memory Overhead: The Hash Table is created for every searchable fields upon running the file, memory usage increases linearly with the number of searchable fields.
+      String vs. Numeric Comparison: The B+ Tree uses str(x) to sort keys.
+This works for titles, but it requires careful parsing for numeric fields like box_office_revenue to ensure that the numbers aren't sorted out of order.
+The system strips symbols and converts them to floats to mitigate this.
+      Static Headers: The Record class depends on FIELD_NAMES being correct during the CSV load in command 1; if you were to use a different CSV or an additional CSV with different columns it would require reprogramming.